ZechCodes/Ommi/README.md

 # Ommi

 > [!CAUTION]
 > Ommi is under construction and much of the functionality is undergoing frequent revision.
-There is no guaratee future versions will be backwards compatible.
+There is no guarantee future versions will be backwards compatible.

 An object model mapper intended to provide a consistent interface for many underlying database implementations using whatever model implementations are desired.